ThomasHezard/RealTimeAudioProcessing/S3-JUCE_AudioProcessor/README.md

 ## 📋  Presentation of the AudioLoop project

-The application `AudioLoop` provided is developped using the [JUCE framework](https://juce.com), and can be built for macOS, Linux, Windows, iOS or Android.
+The application `AudioProcessor` provided is developped using the [JUCE framework](https://juce.com), and can be built for macOS, Linux or Windows.

 The app is already fully functionnal with the following features:
-- The audio processing loop captures the audio input, processes it with the class `AudioProcessor` (the same class as in step 2 of the project), and sends teh result to the audio output.
+- The audio processing loop reads an audio file little by little, processes it with the class `AudioProcessor` (the same class as in step 2 of the project), and sends teh result to the audio output.
 - The audio processing loop automatically starts when the program starts.
-- If you build and run the app in a desktop environement (macOS, Windows, Linux), some audio hardware controls are available in the interface.
+- Buttons are available to browse for an audio file to play (wav and mp3 only), and start/stop the file playing.
 - Two controllers are available in the interface.
 In the current state of the project, they are not linked to the `AudioProcessor`, but you'll be able to use them to control your processor's parameters in real time if you want.

 All the files you will have to modify are located in the [`sources/audio_engine`](sources/audio_engine) directory.
-You should not modify the other files or the [`AudioLoop.jucer`](AudioLoop.jucer) project.
+You should not modify the other files or the [`AudioProcessor.jucer`](AudioProcessor.jucer) project.

 ---